ellenconaghan/CRISPR/README.md

 ## How Does CRISPR Work?

-CRISPR is based off of a modified method that bacteria use to kill invading viruses.
+[CRISPR](https://www.youtube.com/watch?v=UKbrwPL3wXE) is based off of a modified method that bacteria use to kill invading viruses.
 A guide RNA directs a Cas9 protein through the cell until a sequence of DNA is found that matches the sequence programmed into the guide RNA.
 From here the Cas9 protein cuts the gene, causing a break in the double helix.
 This break is then repaired with the insertion of a donor gene.

 ![CRISPR/Cas9](https://upload.wikimedia.org/wikipedia/commons/f/f4/15_Hegasy_Cas9_DNA_Tool_Wiki_E_CCBYSA.png)

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown